Java Programming Fundamentals – Technical Training Course - Dates and application

 Knowledge of programming basics (recommended).

-If you do not have any programming knowledge, we recommend our Programming Basics course (MFEPROG1) as a first step.
+If you do not have any programming knowledge, we recommend our Programming Basics training program (MFEPROG1) as a first step.

 Java is one of the most popular and versatile programming languages today.
-It has a wide range of applications: web development, application servers, mobile devices, etc. The aim of this course is for students with basic programming skills to become familiar with the Java language and to enable them to gain experience in developing applications with confidence.
-The training provides students with the opportunity to learn the free Eclipse IDE or, alternatively, the IntelliJ IDEA development tool.
+It has a wide range of applications: web development, application servers, mobile devices, etc. The aim of this comprehensive program is for learners with basic programming skills to become familiar with the Java language and to enable them to gain experience in developing applications with confidence.
+The professional development program provides learners with the opportunity to learn the free Eclipse IDE or, alternatively, the IntelliJ IDEA development tool.

 1. THE BASICS OF THE JAVA LANGUAGE